Welcome to Start TODAY. Sign up for our Start TODAY newsletter to join the 31-day challenge and receive daily inspiration sent to your inbox.

-In fact, the 30-day walking plan I created for TODAY included strength-training exercises — this helps build muscle, which burns fat and helps tone the body.
+In fact, the 31-day walking plan I created for TODAY includes strength-training exercises — this helps build muscle, which burns fat and helps tone the body.

 So how can you make sure you’re getting the most out of your walk?
 Here are five ways to supercharge your walking routine:

 - Walk for at least 30 minutes a day.
 If walking is your main source of exercise, set a goal of logging at least 30 minutes a day.
+If weight loss is your goal, aim for longer walks of 45-60 minutes when you can.
 Some people also find that setting a step goal — like 10,000 steps a day — helps motivate them.
 Choose a time or step goal that is attainable for you.
 If you need to start with just 10 minutes or 5,000 steps a day and build up, that is better than nothing!
 The first step is ensuring that you can be consistent with your walking; once you make it a daily habit, then work on increasing the duration.

 - Pick up the pace.
 Walking briskly helps improve cardiovascular fitness and burns more calories.
 If you struggle to walk briskly for 30 minutes straight, try adding intervals into your walk.
 To alternate your pace, walk for one minute or one block at a regular pace, and then speed walk for the next minute or block.
 Be sure to adjust your routine so that you continue to make progress.
 If your walk starts to feel easier, that is a sign that it’s time to pick up the pace or adjust your intervals.
 For example, walking two to three minutes at a brisk pace and then recovering for one minute.